abeatbyte/beatbyte/index.md

 ## Selected Projects & Assignments

+## Software development and test - Atlas Copco, 2025
+- Develop automation tests for verifing Atlas Copco products
+- Verification of new software and hardware releases

 ### Programming Instructor – Tre (3), 2024
 - Designed and delivered an advanced course in Python, Git, Docker, Flask/FastAPI, and Exploratory Data Analysis (EDA).
 - Responsible for lectures, mentoring, hands-on exercises, labs, and project work.